Jack12816/greppy-frontend-docs/docs/guide/12_validator.md

 Attributes help you customizing the behavior of validators.
 They are optional.

+* ``data-greppy-validator-msg`` You can define a message for a failing validation here.
-* ``data-greppy-validator-msg`` If added, it needs to be placed directly to the validated element.
-You can define a message for a failing validation here.
+If added, it needs to be placed either to the element which has the ``data-greppy-validator-mark``-attribute (preferred for radio buttons) or directly to the validated element.

 * ``data-greppy-validator-mark`` Defines the element which is marked on failed validation and under which the validation message is placed.
 The value must be